One of our axioms at Gravity Leadership is that whatever God does THROUGH you he also does IN you.

 Why we should pray, when he knows what we need before we ask him, may perplex us if we do not realize that our Lord and God does not want to know what we want (for he cannot fail to know it), but rather wants us to exercise our desires through our prayers, so that we may be able to receive what he is preparing to give us… His gifts are very great indeed, but our capacity is too small and limited to receive it… The deeper our faith, the stronger our hope, the greater our desire, the larger will be our capacity to receive that gift, which is very great indeed.

 We cultivate a habit of daily prayer, then, so that our desire for God doesn’t grow cold.
-We need to learn to aim our desires at God so we can live in him, and we learn to do this in prayer.
-And as we pray, our capacity to dwell in God and receive his gifts expands.
+We need to learn to aim the deepest desires of our hearts at God so we can truly live in God and share God’s life.
+And we learn to do this in prayer.
+As we pray, our capacity to dwell in God and receive God’s gifts expands.
 We become “bigger” spiritually.

 We must learn how to pray

-We learn to pray not by looking into our hearts and trusting whatever desires happen to be there, but by looking to the church as the repository of true wisdom.
+We learn to pray not by looking into our hearts and trusting whatever desires or words happen to be there, but by looking to the Scriptures and the church as the repository of true wisdom.
 Thus we allow the prayers of others to guide our prayers.

 As I’ve engaged in the practice of daily prayer, several profound shifts have happened for me.
 For example, I used to think of prayer as something I do for my benefit alone.
 It was my quiet time, and it was for my spiritual growth.
 So when my life seemed to be going “fine,” I found it difficult to pray.

 But I now think of daily prayer as something I’m doing with the church, so it’s taken on a new significance for me.
-The church joins me in prayer when I pray the Daily Office, and I join the church in prayer when I pray the Daily Office.
+When I pray the Daily Office, the church joins me in prayer, and I join the church in prayer.
 I feel that I rely on the Church to pray for me and that the Church is relying on my prayers as well.

 Finally, here are some helpful ideas on how to grow in prayer from Rich Villodas: